UnaClocker/DietSquirt/README.md

 their firmware on it.
 But if you do, who am I to stop you. ;) You’re not supposed to run MegaSquirt on street cars either, but most MegaSquirt users do.
-Please watch the video about this which will be posted on YouTube shortly.
-This project is licensed under the BSD License.
+Please watch the video about this: https://www.youtube.com/watch?v=LJTZ3sH1d-M This project is licensed under the BSD License.
 Take it and do anything with it.
 If you mass produce and sell it, I hope you’re not using the MegaSquirt firmware, their lawyers will bury you.
 Your own personal use, totally another